molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * The `--perm` mbQTL argument is automatically set to `0` if `snpgenelimit` is used.

 ## Usage

+Before running the pipeline it is adviced to perform a `dryrun` to check if all input and settings are valid.
+Be sure to check the top of the output as import warnings and info are printed.

 #### Visualise pipeline:
 This script that will generate a dag.svg file that shows the rules that will be executed and in what order.